 Why is Lean Six Sigma so Effective?

-Every organisation wants to improve their performance, processes and solve their problems.
+Every organisation wants to improve its performance, processes and solve their problems.
 There are quite a few methodologies available for the teams to follow.
 Though the managers and the leaders are experts or experienced in their fields when it comes to solving their problems, they need to adopt a new methodology.

 The Success in Structure

 The Six Sigma methodology – evolved over the past 3 decades – is still the most widely applied tool that guarantees success and quantum money savings.
-It is still evolving by adopting the new and relevant tools into its basic framework.
+It is still evolving by adopting new and relevant tools into its basic framework.

-People who experienced the power of Six Sigma will agree that the success comes from its structure – the DMAIC steps.
+People who experienced the power of Six Sigma will agree that success comes from its structure – the DMAIC steps.
 The discipline of following the sequence gives a solid and proven methodology to problem-solving.

 The DMAIC Phases